-- Go to all your lessons - Listen extra-carefully to any information about assessments, write it down, and ask if you are not completely clear about what you need to do, and by when. - Keep on top of your preparations for assessments know what is due in when, and plan in time to do it it usually takes longer than you think. - Make sure you know exactly what is expected for each assessment and how marks are awarded. - Don't leave your preparation until the last minute -having 6 weeks to prepare for a test may seem like forever, but it passes quickly.
-Make a plan of the work to be covered, dividing it into smaller sections. - Use Google Classrooms regularly as this is where your teachers will post work AND where you can ask them for help. - Keep a balance between social life, work commitments and studying if you have done the studying you will feel much better when you go out you CAN do both! - Remember that controlled assessments COUNT towards your final grade.
+- Go to all your lessons - Listen extra-carefully to any information about controlled assessments, write it down, and ask if you are not completely clear about what you need to do, and by when. - Keep on top of your preparations for controlled assessments know what is due in when, and plan in time to do it it usually takes longer than you think. - Make sure you know exactly what is expected for each assessment and how marks are awarded. - Don't leave your preparation until the last minute -having 6 weeks to prepare for a controlled assessment may seem like forever, but it passes quickly.
+Make a plan of the work to be covered, dividing it into smaller sections. - Use the time available for discussing your preparation and research with your teacher before the assessment it really does make a difference. - Keep a balance between social life, work commitments and studying if you have done the studying you will feel much better when you go out you CAN do both! - Remember that controlled assessments COUNT towards your final grade.
 Work as hard for these as you would for an exam. - There are many online GCSE sites which you can access to help you with your studies.
 They can be useful for ideas about structure and key points and help to motivate you but DON'T think you will get away with copying out chunks of someone else's text this is called plagiarism all exam boards and teachers are very good at spotting cheating the consequences for you can be severe.

 - Your most important role, as always, is to encourage and praise your child.
 Show an interest by trying to talk to them about what they are learning in different subjects and in their homework. - The most important thing is that your child attends lessons.
 Just missing one lesson means that they miss out on key information.
-Absence can result in a vicious circle of not understanding, falling further behind, disagreements with teachers, an increasing dislike of the subject and giving up. - Put key dates and deadlines in your own diary so that you can support before the 'panic stage'. - If you have agreed regular 'check-ins' take the opportunity to discuss how their preparation for any controlled assessment or coursework is going, and if there are any difficulties you can help with. - The internet can be a good source of motivation and ideas for structure and key points, but warn your child about the dangers of copying out chunks of text examiners have sophisticated methods of detecting cheating and it is usually punished by disqualification.
+Absence can result in a vicious circle of not understanding, falling further behind, disagreements with teachers, an increasing dislike of the subject and giving up. - Put key dates and deadlines in your own diary so that you can support before the 'panic stage'. - If you have agreed regular 'check-ins' take the opportunity to discuss how their preparation for any controlled assessment or coursework is going, and if there are any difficulties you can help with. - Encourage your child to use the internet sensibly to search for relevant materials and information.
+If you do not have internet access at home, they can use school computers during breaks and after school.
+Your child's teachers will be offering guidance in this. - The internet can be a good source of motivation and ideas for structure and key points, but warn your child about the dangers of copying out chunks of text examiners have sophisticated methods of detecting cheating and it is usually punished by disqualification.
 Note that some sites are free, while others charge a fee.
 Finally, NEVER allow your child to use services which offer to write essays for them. - Let the school know if your child is experiencing any difficulties in their home circumstances or personal lives where appropriate most schools and examination boards can be flexible in special circumstances.